-You can follow the recommendations displayed to patch your Access points.
-Refer to the following site for information and instructions: https://support.ruckuswireless.com/krack-ruckus-wireless-support-resource-center
+You can follow the recommendations displayed to patch your APs.
+For information and instructions, refer to: https://support.ruckuswireless.com/krack-ruckus-wireless-support-resource-center.

 Inventory - Switches Report

 The Inventory - Switches Report provides details on switch inventory, including switch models and software versions that are being used the most.